Liviere/app-blocker/README.md

 - `psutil` - for process monitoring
 - `pystray` - for system tray functionality
 - `pillow` - for tray icon image processing
+- `cryptography` - for password hashing and security features
 - `tkinter` - graphical interface (built into Python)

 ## 📦 Installation